jessiiimai/leuph_agents_interfaces/README.md

 ```python
 color_matrix = get_matrix()[::-1]
 ```
-Last but not least, we let our Turtle iterate through each list to create a row out of every color in each list.
+Last but not least, we let our Turtle iterate through each list inside the matrix to create a row out of every color in each list.

 ```python
 # l stands for each list in the matrix, c stands for each color in each list.